José de León Toral: Early life

-León Toral was born in Matehuala, San Luis Potosí, into a family of Catholic miners.
-He moved to Mexico City during the Mexican Revolution and witnessed General Obregón closing churches and arresting priests who were suspected of supporting ex-President Victoriano Huerta.
-In 1920, he joined the National League for the Defense of Religious Freedom, which opposed the governments of Obregón (1920–1924) and Plutarco Elías Calles, and he reportedly was also involved in the Cristero War.
+De León Toral was born in Matehuala, San Luis Potosí, into a family of Catholic miners.
+He moved to Mexico City during the Mexican Revolution and witnessed General Obregón closing churches and arresting priests who were suspected of supporting former president Victoriano Huerta.
+In 1920, he joined the National League for the Defense of Religious Liberty, which opposed the governments of Obregón (1920–1924) and Plutarco Elías Calles, and he reportedly was also involved in the Cristero War.

 Background

 During the Calles administration, religious persecution of the Catholic Church in Mexico greatly expanded in 1926 under the Calles Law, which provided for the execution of priests and other individuals who violated provisions of the 1917 Constitution.
 Wearing clerical garb in public outside church buildings was punishable by a fine of 500 pesos, then approximately US$250.
 A priest who criticized the government could be imprisoned for five years with no right to trial by jury.

 Some states enacted even more oppressive measures.
 Chihuahua enacted a law permitting only a single priest to serve all of the state's Catholics.
 To help enforce the law, Calles seized church property; expelled all foreign priests; and closed the monasteries, convents, and religious schools.

 Obregón had been more lenient to Catholics during his time in office, but the Cristeros and almost everyone else believed that Calles was merely his puppet leader.
-In 1927, two of León Toral's friends, Frs.
+In 1927, two of De León Toral's friends, Frs.
 Humberto and Miguel Pro, were executed after they had falsely been accused of plotting to assassinate Obregón.
 Allegedly incited by a Catholic nun, Concepción Acevedo de la Llata, also known as 'Madre Conchita' or Mother Conchita, he decided to assassinate Obregón, whom he blamed for the government's persecution against Catholics.